 Pre-professional curriculum in veterinary medicine

-Students considering the Pre-Veterinary Program should consult with the Pre-Veterinary advisor in the Darr School of Agriculture.
+Students considering the Pre-Veterinary Program should consult with the Pre-Veterinary advisor in the Darr College of Agriculture.

 Option I: To be eligible to apply to the College of Veterinary Medicine at the University of Missouri, a minimum of 64 hours must be completed including the following courses: